cjbrowne/cottage/README.md

-# WebOS (working title)
+# Hopper

-Web OS is an experimental operating system which features a kernel-space web server, which serves as the entire shell and frontend for the OS.
+Hopper is an experimental operating system which features a kernel-space web server.
+The goal is to create an OS whose userspace is created primarily using JavaScript running in a browser.
+This simplifies application development dramatically, as application authors get access to everything a browser has to offer in terms of UI components.

 See [TODO](TODO.md) for how much of the vision has been implemented so far, it's meant as a rough "roadmap" of what I'm working on.